awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    objects in S3 buckets.
 This role should already exist if you have followed the [Provisioning Data Access IAM Roles](#provisioning-data-access-iam-roles) steps.
 Once you have input the role ARN, choose **Create Data Mapper**.
-7. By default, the solution does **not** delete previous of versions after writing a new version.
-If you wish for the solution to delete all versions except the newly written object version, select _Delete previous object versions after update_.
+7. If you want the solution to delete all older versions except the latest created object version, select _Delete previous object versions after update_.
+   By default the solution does **not** delete previous of versions after creating a new version.
 8. A message will be displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
 See [Granting Access to Data](#granting-access-to-data) for more information on